 Picture this: It’s 11 p.m. on a Saturday night.
 You’re roused from your slumber by the sound of your dog throwing up all over the bedroom floor.
 With a deep sigh, you crawl out of bed, flip on the light and kneel down to clean it up.
 But wait, you see something dark-colored in the vomit.
 Blood.
 Your heart skips a beat.
-Your dog just threw up blood.
+Your dog is throwing up blood.
 Is a dog vomiting blood life threatening?
 Do you need to rush your dog straight to the emergency clinic?

-Blood in a dog’s vomit can be a sign of a serious emergency or a minor problem.
+A dog vomiting blood can be a sign of a serious emergency or a minor problem.
 “It sounds gross, but you should look closely at the vomit,” says Kelly Diehl, DVM, Dipl.
 ACVIM, scientific communications advisor for the Morris Animal Foundation, a nonprofit foundation that funds animal health research.
 “Is it a just a thread or a few streaks of red blood?
 Is it a volume of fluid that’s very red, like fruit punch?
 And is there anything that looks like coffee grounds?”

 A small amount of red blood in your dog’s vomit could be caused by simple stomach irritation.
 “If [your dog has] an upset stomach and [he’s] been vomiting a lot, the stomach becomes so irritated that [he] can have a little bleeding,” Dr. Diehl explains.
 “Sometimes, we see stomach bleeding in pets that are taking non-steroidal [anti-inflammatory] drugs.”
 So, a dog vomiting blood that looks like just a few flecks or streaks of red blood in the vomit is not necessarily very serious; as long as the bleeding and/or vomiting doesn’t get worse, you could potentially wait until the next day to contact your vet.